Part 6: Using Terrain, Chains, and Constellations

 Use Mask for Access Constraint Selected

-4. Click Applyto accept your changes and to keep the Properties Browser open.
+4. Click Applyto confirm your changes and to keep the Properties Browser open.

 5. Using Terrain Data automatically creates and stores an AzEl mask file, which is an ASCII text file that is formatted for compatibility with the STK software and ends in an .aem extension, into your scenario folder.
 Selecting Use Mask for Access Constraint enables the AzEl Mask constraint located on the Constraints - Active page.
 Using the AzElMask constraint constrains access to a 360-degree field of view around the object being constrained.